-- Staff verbally congratulating/ praising children - Children being given 'Brambles' tokens.
+- Staff verbally congratulating/ praising children. - Staff use techniques from Ambition Institute to manage low level disruption, these include Narrate the positive, Non-verbal's and Assume the best . - Children being given 'Brambles' tokens.
 These are entered into a prize draw during celebration assembly.
 The more tokens, the greater chance of winning you have to be in it to win it! - Children receiving stickers and certificates for good behaviour. - Positive notes home to let parents know about good behaviour. - Extra privileges wherever possible to reward good behaviour. - Being given positions of responsibility (Head boy/girl/ prefects/buddies etc.) - At the weekly Academy Celebration Assembly, a child from each class will be nominated for 'Honker of the Week' and awarded a badge and certificate.
 As the children collect more badges, they can 'trade up' to bronze, silver and gold awards.
-In order to be considered for 'Honker', the following criteria must be consistently met during the week. - Full academy uniform including footwear - 100% attendance - No lates - Not to be on the behaviour chart that week - PE kit brought to the academy for PE lessons - Free visits or a reward are organised every term for 100% attendance, no lates and exemplary behaviour. - Children are given reading voucher for Amazon when they have read 100 times at home per term. - Class, Key Stage and Whole Academy assemblies all feature examples of positive behaviour and rewards.
+In order to be considered for 'Honker', the following criteria must be consistently met during the week. - Full academy uniform including footwear - 100% attendance - No lates - Not to be on the behaviour chart that week - PE kit brought to the academy for PE lessons - Free visits or a reward are organised every term for 100% attendance, no lates and exemplary behaviour. - Children are given reading voucher for Amazon when they have read 50 times at home per term. - Class, Key Stage and Whole Academy assemblies all feature examples of positive behaviour and rewards.